 My education includes a BS and MS (and hopefully soon, a PhD) in computer science from the University of Central Florida.
 I’ve been a member of various academic organizations and honor societies over the years including the ACM, OSA, IEEE, SPIE, Upsilon Pi Epsilon, and Phi Theta Kappa.
 I review papers for Solar Energy.

 My industry programming career includes independent and commercial game development, Department of Defense simulation and visualization, power diagnostics for the power generation industry, and eDiscovery.
 I have worked on video game titles for the Sony Playstation 2, Nintendo Gamecube, and Android; on federal government contract vehicles Joint State Response Training System (JSRTS) and STRI Omnibus Contract (STOC) for the National Guard and PEO STRI; and contributed to an elaborate expert system which processed hundreds of thousands of power plant sensors daily for over 500+ turbines around the world.
 As a teacher, I still develop scripts, tools, and programs as needed to help with day to day maintenance and provide good examples for the students.

 A long time ago in a country far, far away… I lived for a year in Japan as an exchange student via generous sponsorship by the International Rotary Youth Exchange program.
 It was such a rich, insightful experience, that I feel every student should have the opportunity (or even be required) to attend school in another country.
 I have also traveled to China 4 times.

 I am somewhat of a hobby collector.
-I enjoy pleasure reading, learning (just about anything), biking around town, playing and writing music, sailing, home improvement, gardening, spending time with friends and family, wandering around town aimlessly, volunteering, playing Pokémon GO, and dreaming up new hobbies that I may never have time for…
+I enjoy pleasure reading, learning (just about anything), playing and writing music, sailing, biking around town, home improvement, spending time with friends and family, gardening, volunteering, and dreaming up new hobbies that I will likely never have time for…